ydkmlt84/Maintainerr_docs/docs/blog/posts/Tutorial_S01E01.md

 - 7: How many months are we going to keep logs of this collections actions?
 - 8: Is this Rule active?
 Will it be one of the rules ran either by a manual run, or through periodic runs?
-- 9: Is this collection going to be shown on the Plex Home screen, or are you only going to be able to see it through the Plex Library screen?
+- 9: Collection visibility on your media server (Plex only - Jellyfin does not support these features):
+     - **Visible on Recommended** - Shows collection in the "Recommended" section
+     - **Visible on Home** - Shows collection on both your own home screen and shared user home screens
 - 10: When the action set in step 5 is taken, will Maintainerr also send a hit back to Sonarr/Radarr that excludes this item from being automatically added by any import lists?
-- 11: :warning: It is recommended to keep this option off as it uses an outdated method.
-Maintainerr now automatically does this.
-  - When the action set in step 5 is taken, will we tell Overseerr that this item is no longer available and can be requested again?
+- 11: When the action set in step 5 is taken, will we force immediate removal in Seerr?
+If disabled, the automatic media availability sync will eventually reflect the removal.
 - 12: You can toggle the rule system off and on.
-This is useful if you have collections in Plex that you want to see in Maintainerr, but don't want any actions taken on the collection.
+This is useful if you have collections on your media server that you want to see in Maintainerr, but don't want any actions taken on the collection.
-- 13: You can create a collection in Plex, and then use that collection in Maintainerr.
+- 13: You can create a collection on your media server, and then use that collection in Maintainerr.
 If you are doing that, tick this Custom Collection box to on.
 This can be useful if there is a collection made by say PMM or by you, and you want to execute some rules against it.

    > <img alt="screenshot-discord" src="https://docs.maintainerr.info/latest/images/screenshot_discord_comment.png" width=85%></img>